Hednesford Town F.C.: History

 Hednesford finished bottom of the Conference North in 2005–06, resulting in an immediate relegation, this time to the Premier Division of the Northern Premier League.
 In 2009 they were transferred to the Southern League's Premier Division, and a fourth-place finish in 2009–10 saw them qualify for the play-offs again, this time losing 2–0 to Chippenham in the semi-finals.
 They were Premier Division runners-up the following season; another play-off campaign saw them beat Leamington 3–1 in the semi-finals before losing 3–2 on penalties to Salisbury City in the final after the game had ended 2–2.
 The club were transferred back to the Northern Premier League in 2011 and finished fifth in 2011–12 before losing 5–0 to Bradford Park Avenue in the play-off semi-finals.

 A fourth successive play-off campaign was secured when Hednesford were Premier Division runners-up in 2012–13.
 After beating AFC Fylde 3–1 on penalties in the semi-finals following a 3–3 draw, they defeated F.C.
 United of Manchester 2–1 in the final, earning promotion to the Conference North.
 Their first season back in the Conference North ended with a fourth-place finish and a play-off semi-final defeat to Altrincham, losing 4–3 on aggregate.
 In 2015–16 they finished second-from-bottom of the renamed National League North and were relegated to the Northern Premier League's Premier Division.
 The 2022–23 season saw them relegated to Division One West of the Northern Premier League.
 In 2024–25 they were runners-up in Division One West.
 After beating Vauxhall Motors 3–1 in the play-off semi-finals, the club defeated Congleton Town 2–0 in the final to earn promotion to the Premier Division.

+In 2025–26 Hednesford were runners-up in the Northern Premier League Premier Division.
+In the subsequent play-offs they beat Stockton Town 2–0 in the semi-finals and then won the final against Warrington Rylands on penalties, securing back-to-back promotions, this time to the National League North.